SBIR/STTR MATCHING GRANT PROGRAM

 Wisconsin businesses that are Phase I or Phase II recipients of federal SBIR/STTR funding may apply for a matching grant.

-Out-of-state businesses may apply for and receive funding contingent on the company relocating to Wisconsin within 90 days of receiving the matching grant funding.
+Out-of-state businesses may apply for and receive funding contingent on the business relocating to Wisconsin within 90 days of receiving the matching grant funding.

 Businesses may receive matching grants for both Phase I and Phase II awards, but the program will primarily support first-time recipients of a federal award for the phase for which a matching grant is pursued.
 The matching grant is intended to support eligible activities including but not limited to customer validation activities, market research, intellectual property assessment and feasibility assessment.
 Awardees may be required to participate in CTC-delivered business modeling training as a condition of the matching grant.
 Recipients are required to maintain their Wisconsin location for a minimum of five years after receipt of the final disbursement of funds.

-The SBIR/STTR Matching Grant Program will provide awards of up to 50 percent of the amount of federal Phase I or Phase II funding awards.
+The SBIR/STTR Matching Grant Program will provide awards of up to 50 percent of the amount of federal Phase I or up to $100,000 for Phase II funding awards.
 The grant must be used for new and additional work tasks that relate to the project granted the federal award.

 Activities and Expected Outcomes:

-Award one organization to support 13 businesses in the creation of 13 jobs and achieve a leverage to federal grants of 3:1.
+Award one organization to support 13 businesses and achieve a leverage to federal grants of 3:1.

-Metrics will include the number of companies receiving grants, the amount of each grant, the amount of federal funding leveraged, and employment, wage and outside investment reported annually by each company for four years after receiving the matching grant.
+CTC will be required to quarterly submit a performance report documenting the number of businesses receiving grants, the amount of each grant, and the amount of federal funding leveraged, as well as any other contract deliverable, for four years after receiving an award.
+CTC will report annual employment, wage and outside investment information submitted by each business.

 Application and Awards Process: